Theme Configurations with YAML

 amount: 10

-This will add a donation button to the theme-collection of Typemill.
+The button will appear in the theme configuration of the author panel.
+If your theme is uploaded to the official theme-website of Typemill, then a donation button will appear on the overview page and on the detail page.
 If you want to add your theme to the theme collection, please open a new issue on GitHub.

 Sometimes you want to use variables in your theme, for example to change the text of a button.
 With YAML you can easily do this: Just create a new block that starts with settings